Peter-Lande/Peter-Lande/README.md

 ### Hi there 👋

+My name is Peter Lande.
+I develop software for embedded devices, mostly specializing in logger software.
+I like to write in Rust and Python.
+I unfortunately also write in C++.

+I like to cook and climb!
+I don't do a lot of personal projects since I got a job, I might do something sometime in the near future.

+I like to make small games in Rust.
+I also like to make tooling.

 <!--
 **Peter-Lande/Peter-Lande** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.